Marchingegno/Logical-Networks-Projects/README.md

-# Progetto Reti Logiche
+# Logical Networks project
- Project for the course "Logical Networks"
+Project for the course "Logical Networks".
+The assignment was to describe and synthesize, using VHDL, an FPGA used to solve the problem given in the assignment.

 ## Developers